Rudaiba/obsidian-ui/README.md

 ## Notes

 Learning project only.
 Images copyright Obsidian.
+Used some AI for JS since I'm still learning how it works but its not 30% of the code, mostly is writing the HTML.